open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 Once you've selected a target instrument, here are some examples of configurations possible with views:

-- Filter attributes reported on metrics
+Filter attributes on all metric types:

 ```js
 new View({
   // only export the attribute 'environment'